grzesiek-galezowski/tdd-ebook/manuscript/200_What_does_it_mean_to_compose_objects.md

 If we take the web metaphor a little bit further, we can note some similarities to e.g. a TCP/IP network:

 1. An object can send **messages** to other objects (i.e. call methods on them -- arrows on the above diagram) via **interfaces**.
 Each message has a **sender** and at least one **recipient**.
-2. To send a message to a recipient, a sender has to acquire an **address** of the recipient, which, in object-oriented world, we call a reference (in languages such as C++, references are just that -- addresses in memory).
+2. To send a message to a recipient, a sender has to acquire an **address** of the recipient, which, in object-oriented world, we call a reference (and in languages such as C++, references are just that -- addresses in memory).
 3. A communication between sender and recipients has to obey certain **protocol**.
 For example, a sender usually cannot invoke a method passing nulls as all arguments, or should expect an exception if it does so.
 Don't worry if you do not see the analogy now -- I'll follow up with more explanation of this topic later).

 ## Alarms, again!